Nicolás Ortiz (footballer, born 1984)

 Nicolás Patricio Ortíz Vergara (born 6 April 1984) is a Chilean former professional footballer who played as a defender.

 Career

 A product of Santiago Morning youth system, he played for several clubs in the Chilean Primera División and Primera B. At the end of 2021 season, A.C.
 Barnechea announced the retirement of Ortiz along with his teammate Cristián Muñoz from the football activity as a professional footballer.

+At international level, Ortiz was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in Coquimbo Unido, Carlos Ross and Carlos Escobar.